 But seriously, you cannot visit Bergen without taking a walk through Bryggen – it’s not allowed!

-6. All those cute wooden streets
+6. All those cute wooden houses

 I don’t know if it’s all the wooden houses and cobbled streets, the views over the water, or simply all the green grass and trees poking out into the city, but Bergen does not feel like a big city to me at all.